Lucy Northeast

 R v AK (2024)

-Instructed to defend a man accused of defrauding the Covid Bounce Back Loan scheme.
+defended a man accused of defrauding £90K from the Covid Bounce Back Loan scheme.

 R v HH et al (2023)

-Led prosecution junior in a four-handed conspiracy to handle stolen farm and construction machinery.
-The defendants’ business model involved shipping the stolen machinery to Poland.
-POCA ongoing.
+led prosecution junior in a four-handed conspiracy to handle stolen farm and construction machinery.
+The defendants’ business model involved shipping stolen machinery to Poland.

-Disclosure junior in prosecution of 23 defendants accused of involvement in a conspiracy trafficking drugs from Liverpool to Devon and Cornwall.
+disclosure junior in prosecution of 23 defendants accused of involvement in a conspiracy to traffic drugs from Liverpool to Devon and Cornwall.

 R v TJ and EP (2022)

-Prosecution of a conspiracy to commit dwelling burglaries and ‘ram-raid’ non-dwelling burglaries.
+prosecution of a conspiracy to commit dwelling burglaries and ‘ram-raid’ non-dwelling burglaries.
+The conspiracy involved at least 10 dwelling burglaries and 9 non-dwelling burglaries.

-Disclosure junior in prosecution of multiple youths who were involved in drugs supply and relied on modern day slavery defences.
+disclosure junior in prosecution of multiple youths involved in drugs supply and relying on modern day slavery defences.

 R v AH et al (2021)